 FACTORS THAT FAVOR THE OVER

 Alcantara has been given an above-average leash since the start of last season, throwing 8.7 more adjusted pitches-per-game than the average pitcher.

 Given that groundball pitchers hold a sizable advantage against groundball hitters, Alcantara (50.6 GB% according to THE BAT X projections) is well-situated in this game with two groundball hitters in his opposition's projected lineup.

 FACTORS THAT FAVOR THE UNDER

-The Boston Red Sox have six bats in the projected batting order that will have the handedness advantage over Springs in this game.
+The Diamondbacks have eight hitters in their projected offense that will have the handedness advantage against Alcantara in this game.